 Consult One of the Many Online Resources

 The best places to look for water are campsites and RV campgrounds.
-Of course, it might not be easy to know where the nearest one is located when you are traveling.
+Of course, it might not be easy to know where the nearest one is located when traveling.
 That is where some apps, websites, and online directories can be useful.

 Here are the best ones: